emilsedgh/migratus/README.md

 - It's abstract.
 Does not make assumptions about your enviroment and database.
 (And therefore allows you to store your state in your database)
 - It has a very simple programatic API (only a couple of methods)

-# How does it worl?
+# How does it work?

 You can take a look at the example file provided.
 But basically: